- Home

 Program Outcomes

-- Demonstrate an understanding of building design by means of resolving architectural space planning, aesthetic, and construction details issues in design projects such as residential, commercial, or public structures.
+• Demonstrate knowledge of building design by means of resolving architectural space planning, aesthetic, and construction detail issues in design projects such as residential, commercial, or public structures.

 Program Advising